 - 12.1.
-Tenders must be invited for all goods, services or building work costing in excess of $\pounds 25,000$ [excluding VAT] and the process should be managed through the e-tendering portal and should also be advertised on the Governments Contracts Finder portal. - 12.2.
-All public invitations to tender i.e. EU regulated purchases, must be issued through the University Procurement Manager using the e-tendering portal. - 12.3.
+Tenders must be invited for all goods, services or building work costing in excess of £25,001 [excluding VAT] and the process should be managed through the e-tendering portal and should also be advertised on the Governments Contracts Finder portal, unless a framework agreement is being utilised. - 12.2.
+All public invitations to tender must be issued through the University Procurement Manager using the e-tendering portal. - 12.3.
 Tenders must be opened in the presence of two University officers.
 All tenders must be scheduled immediately they are opened. - 12.4.
-The new procurement regulations do not allow acceptance of the lowest tender and all low cost tenders should be investigated by the Procurement Manager.
+The current procurement regulations do not allow acceptance based solely on the lowest cost tender (it should be assessed on the basis of the best price-quality ratio) and all abnormally low cost tenders should be investigated by the Procurement Manager.
 Only the "Most economically advantageous tenders" (MEAT) should be accepted.
+Once the Procurement Act 2023 is implemented on 24th February 2025, it will move from MEAT to MAT - "Most Advantageous Tender"